kierandrewett/kierandrewett/README.md

 # Hi there 👋

-I'm Kieran, also known as EnderDev.
+I'm dumb, also known as idiot.
 I am a full-stack developer and privacy advocate.

 <p>